 East Melbourne and Jolimont Precinct is of historical significance.
 East Melbourne was one of the earliest Melbourne suburbs surveyed by Robert Hoddle in 1837.
 His plan included the Government and Police Magistrates paddocks, in the future Yarra Park, where two significant early public figures, Superintendent of the Port Phillip District, Charles La Trobe and Police Magistrate Captain, William Lonsdale, took up residence in the late 1830s.
+The presence of these early administrators, coupled with the substantial Mounted Police Barracks in Yarra Park, emphasises the importance of East Melbourne in terms of nascent colonial administration and law enforcement in Port Phillip.
+Aboriginal scar trees also survive in the park, reminders of its importance as an Aboriginal ceremonial gathering and camping place, and the source of rich natural resources.
 Hoddle also prepared a grid plan for residential subdivision of East Melbourne in 1842, which was revised in 1848 to accommodate the future Fitzroy Gardens.
 Bishopscourt, the Episcopal residence of Anglican Bishop Perry, was the first dwelling in the subdivision, constructed in 1853.
 It helped to establish East Melbourne as a highly prestigious residential area which subsequently attracted the professional and business classes, and many prominent figures in government, politics, law, medicine, architecture and the arts.
 The suburb was associated with Eastern Hill, the focus of civic, ecclesiastical, educational and institutional development from the 1840s, and the future site of St Patrick's Cathedral.
 It was also on the fringe of the developing Parliamentary and Treasury precincts, the seat of government in Victoria.
 Jolimont was mostly developed later, but notably included the 1850s subdivision of La Trobe's earlier Jolimont Estate (in the former Government Paddock).
 Major roads and boulevards border or traverse the precinct, several of which were historically important thoroughfares heading east out of the city.
 Wellington Parade, Hoddle Street and Victoria Parade were envisioned by Robert Hoddle as major routes out of Melbourne, their status confirmed in the Roads Act of 1853.
 The precinct is also significant for its historic parks and gardens, with Yarra Park and Fitzroy Gardens two of the ring of parks reserved by La Trobe, in a visionary action which resulted in a series of much valued open spaces surrounding inner Melbourne.
 The first game of Australian Rules football was played in Yarra Park in 1858; Melbourne Cricket Club also established a cricket ground in the park, which evolved into the internationally renowned stadium, the Melbourne Cricket Ground (MCG).
 The MCG was also home to the Melbourne Football Club which was established in 1859 and is one of the oldest football clubs, of any code, in the world.
-The stadium hosted the 1956 Olympic Games, Richmond Cricket Club also developed its own ground in Yarra Park, the Punt Road Oval, which in turn was home to the Richmond Football Club established in 1885.
+The stadium hosted the 1956 Olympic Games.
+Richmond Cricket Club also developed its own ground in Yarra Park, the Punt Road Oval, which in turn was home to the Richmond Football Club established in 1885.